PaperPrototype/voxels-unity-course/04 - Noise/english.md

 ![](/Assets/2D_noise_voxel_terrain_no_neighbors.png)

-To do this, all we have to do is update the IsSolid function to return `false` (air) if the neighbor voxel we are checking is outside of the chunk.
+To do this, all we have to do is update the `IsSolid` method to return `false` (air) if the neighbor voxel we are checking is outside of the chunk.

 Add the following to `IsSolid`: